-CARD 175 Clinical Practicum II 4 cr.
+CARD 175 Clinical Practicum II

 This course includes 240 clinical hours.
 The students will learn and practice skills in aseptic technique, infection control, patient monitoring, as well as pre and post-procedure patient care, for invasive and noninvasive diagnostic and therapeutic procedures.
-This 6week summer clinical rotation will include clinical assignments in open-heart surgery. cardiac catheterization rehabilitation. cardiac and/or echocardiography.
+This 6week summer clinical rotation will include clinical assignments in open-heart surgery, cardiac rehabilitation, cardiac catheterization and/or echocardiography.
 Lab assignments will take place at Southern Maine Community College and clinical rotations will include hospitals experiences throughout Southern and Central Maine and Southern New Hampshire.

-Prerequisite(s): CARD-115, CARD-125, CARD-160, HLTH-155 and either CARD-150 and CARD-155 or CARD-165 and CARD-170
+Prerequisite(s): CARD-115, CARD-125, CARD-160, HLTH-155 and either CARD-150 and CARD-155 or

+CARD-165 and CARD-170 Corequisite(s): none

-CARD 180 Rehabilitation and Prevention
+CARD 180 Rehabilitation and Prevention 3 cr.

-This course is designed to introduce students to the cardiac rehabilitation continuum of care, and to help students acquire an applied knowledge appreciation for cardiovascular disease prevention.
+This course is designed to introduce students to the cardiac rehabilitation continuum of care, and to help students acquire an applied knowledge and appreciation for cardiovascular disease prevention.
 Relevant risk factors will be discussed and examined.
 The function of exercise in disease prevention will be emphasized and studied, as well as the role nutrition plays in optimizing cardiovascular health.

-Prerequisite(s): CARD Program acceptance
+Prerequisite(s): CARD Program acceptance Corequisite(s): None

-CARD 200 Invasive Cardiovascular Tech II
+CARD 200 Invasive Cardiovascular Tech II 3 cr.